Our team of Faculti journalists undertake interviews across Europe, Northern America, Asia and Australia.

 c.
 To help structure and guide your interview, and also to help editors in post-production, the Faculti journalist will again ask the questions.
 Our journalists are trained journalists and do follow up at times if the interviewee doesn’t speak direct to the question, but the Faculti Interviewer will not be in final cut.

 d.
 Photo headshot requested from our office, but we always appreciate if you are able to send us one across – preferably a landscape version.

 e.
 Unedited interview enters post-production process (on average this is a 2 week cycle)

 f.
 Follow up email includes links to the interview for your viewing and/or listening pleasure.

 Four simple steps to a great Faculti interview

 A key part to the interview and the communication of your work is that we do not want to lose the academic weight of the piece.
 So please do not feel you need to dumb the work down.
 A good place to start is to ask yourself the question: Are my responses short and accessible?
 Based on the 2000+ figures we have covered so far and both researcher and audience feedback, we have some tips…

-1. Timing and pace Try to keep responses to each question between 2-4 minutes.
+1. Timing and pace: Try to keep responses to each question between 3-5 minutes.

-2. Keep it simple, but not too simple.
-Try and omit qualifiers and superfluous statements without losing the academic weight of the piece.
+2. Keep it simple, but not too simple so as not to lose the academic weight of the piece.

-3. Moving in and out of the depth of field from either the camera or the audio headset can cause issues with the image and/or sound as can swinging on chairs or background noise.
+3. Try not to look down throughout interview and do try and face the camera, although referring to notes on camera is fine.
+Moving in and out of the depth of field from either the camera or the audio headset can cause issues with the image and/or sound as can swinging on chairs, tapping jewellery on tables/cups, or background noise.
 Busy backdrops can be distracting.
 Lets aim for a quiet backdrop.
-Do drop a little note on your office door highlighting that you may be out of touch for 15 minutes.
+Do drop a little note on your office door highlighting that you may be out of touch for 20 minutes if possible.